AIS-Bonn/vp-suite/README.md

 **Notes:**

-- When using this package, a folder `vp-suite` is created in your current working directory/current path that will contain all downloaded data as well as run logs, outputs and trained models.
 - Use `VPSuite.list_available_models()` and `VPSuite.list_available_datasets()` to get an overview of which models and datasets are currently covered by the framework.
 - All training, testing and hyperparametrization calls can be heavily configured (adjusting training hyperparameters, logging behavior etc, ...).
-  For a comprehensive list of all adjustable run configuration parameters see TODO.
+  For a comprehensive list of all adjustable run configuration parameters see the documentation of the `vp_suite.defaults` package.

 ### Customization